 - Manage as a hazardous waste following all the hazardous waste rules (see 8 Step Hazardous Waste Management Guide); or

-the Minnesota Pollution Control Agency (MPCA) fact sheet, Managing PCBs in Ballasts and Small Capacitators.
+- Recycle fluorescent and HID lamps and manage non-leaking PCB ballasts following proper storage and transportation requirements.
+These are outlined in the Minnesota Pollution Control Agency (MPCA) fact sheet, Managing PCBs in Ballasts and Small Capacitators.
 Contact the MPCA for more information at (651) 296-6300.

 Before You Choose a Lamp Transporter

 - Ask the collection site or transporter where the lamps will be recycled, and verify that a certificate of recycling will be provided.